 Also, from the fairway, the AVX’s distinct lower flight will help you reduce the need for longer irons as the longer distance will allow you to use shorter, more accurate irons.

-Although the flight on the AVX is lower, the ball maintains a high spin rate for better control around the greens.
+Although the flight on the AVX is lower, the ball maintains a high spin rate for better control.
 The soft urethane cover delivers outstanding friction against the face of a wedge for increased spin.

 From just off the green, the AVX gives the golfer the confidence to go for the cup as the elevated spin rate reduces forward roll for better accuracy.